 USE IN SPECIFIC POPULATIONS

-Pregnancy Category B. No adequate and well-controlled studies have been conducted in pregnant women.
-Lidocaine and Tetracaine Cream should be used during pregnancy only if the potential benefit justifies risk to the fetus.
-Lidocaine was not teratogenic in rats at doses up to 60 mg/kg (8-fold higher than the level of lidocaine contained in the lowest approved dose of Lidocaine and Tetracaine Cream based on a mg/m2 body surface area comparison).
-Lidocaine was not teratogenic in rabbits at doses up to 15 mg/kg (4-fold higher than the level of lidocaine in the lowest approved dose of Lidocaine and Tetracaine Cream on a mg/m2 basis).
+Lidocaine administered by subcutaneous injection to pregnant rats during organogenesis was not teratogenic at doses up to 60 mg/kg (0.16 times the level of lidocaine contained in the MRHD of 53 grams of Lidocaine and Tetracaine Cream based on a mg/m2 body surface area (BSA) comparison).
+Lidocaine administered by subcutaneous injection to pregnant rabbits during organogenesis was not teratogenic at doses up to 15 mg/kg (0.08 times the level of lidocaine in the MRHD of Lidocaine and Tetracaine Cream on a mg/m2 basis).

 Lidocaine and Tetracaine Cream Description

 Lidocaine and Tetracaine Cream 7% / 7% is a topical local anesthetic cream that forms a pliable peel on the skin when exposed to air.
 The drug formulation is an emulsion in which the oil phase is a 1:1 eutectic mixture of lidocaine 7% and tetracaine 7%.
 The eutectic mixture has a melting point below room temperature and therefore both local anesthetics exist as a liquid oil rather than as crystals.